bbfrederick/capcalc/docs/usage.rst

 		    --pca                        - perform PCA dimensionality reduction prior to analysis --ica                        - perform ICA dimensionality reduction prior to analysis -p NUMCOMPONENTS             - set the number of p/ica components to NUMCOMPONENTS (default is 8).
 Set to -1 to estimate
-		    --noscale                    - do not apply standard scaler befor cluster fitting
+		    --noscale                    - do not apply standard scaler before cluster fitting

 		  Other:
 		    --GBR                        - apply gradient boosting regressor testing on clusters